AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/99_summary.rst

     - Starting from :rust:`0`

 - **Patterns and Destructuring**
-  - Used for clarity, simplicity and skipping uneeded values
+  - Used for clarity, simplicity and skipping unneeded values
   - Irrefutable patterns are patterns guaranteed to match the structure
   - Skip specific element using (:rust:`_`) and multiple elements using (:rust:`..`)
   - Destructuring can be used as an assignment operation